dragunovartem99/dragunovartem99/README.md

 My drive is to make beautiful and effective websites and apps that will help other people.

 ## Right now I am working on developing this skills
+1. Vue.js Framework
-1. Vanilla JavaScript Programming
+2. In-Depth Vanilla JavaScript
-2. Responsive Design
+3. Responsive Design
-3. Maintainable CSS
+4. Maintainable CSS
-4. Clean Semantic HTML
+5. Clean Semantic HTML
-5. Effective Code Organization
+6. Effective Code Organization

 ## My experience with HTML/CSS tools
 ❤️ | 🤔 | 💩